 Things have changed a lot since then.
 While it is still possible to fill a sudden craving for some Swedish meatballs, Russians and Chinese charter tourists have discovered Patong in a big way.
 Most restaurants and cafes even have separate menus available in Russian and Mandarin.

-Patong Beach, or Hat Patong as it is called in Thai, is the main beach in Patong and is a wide 2,85 km long stretch of white soft sand.
+Today, Patong Beach (or Hat Patong as it is called in Thai) is famous for its wide 2,85 km long stretch of white soft sand and its bustling nightlife.

-Patong Beach is the most popular, busiest and most crowded beach in Phuket.
+Patong Beach is the most popular, busiest, and most crowded beach in Phuket.
 So don’t expect to have this wide white-sandy beach to yourself.
 It gets particularly crowded around sunset.
-You can rent beach chairs and umbrellas, get a tan, go for a swim in the sea, do water sports, and do some people watching.
+You can rent beach chairs and umbrellas, get a tan, go for a swim in the sea, do water sports, or enjoy some people-watching.

-The southern part of Patong Beach is more quiet and laidback and is our favorite part of the beach.
+The southern part of Patong Beach is quieter and more laidback and is our favorite part of the beach.

 Parasailing & Jet Skiing